 - For a 1st offense, a refusal to take a chemical test will result in an automatic 1-year suspension of your driver’s license

-- An automatic 18-month suspension of your driving privileges will be imposed if you have a prior DUI conviction or if you have refused chemical testing in the past
+- The Pennsylvania Department of Transportation (PennDot) will impose an automatic 18-month suspension of your driving privileges if you have a prior DUI conviction or if you have refused chemical testing in the past

 Consecutive Suspensions for Refusal and DUI Convictions

 The driver’s license suspension imposed as a result of a chemical test refusal will be “stacked” on top of and run consecutive to any driver’s license suspension ordered as part of your underlying DUI charge.
-It is not uncommon to find yourself facing a 3-year driver’s license suspension as a result of a DUI conviction and a chemical test refusal.
+It is not uncommon to find yourself facing a 3-year driver’s license suspension due to a DUI conviction and a chemical test refusal.

-In certain cases, it is possible to successfully appeal a driver’s license suspension resulting from a chemical test refusal.
-You have 30 days from the date you receive your notice of driver’s license suspension to file an appeal.
-The license suspension appeal hearing will take place in the Court of Common Pleas of the county where the arrest stop took place.
-At the hearing, the Pennsylvania Department of Transportation (PennDOT) will be required to prove by a preponderance of evidence the following:
+In many instances, it is possible to successfully appeal a driver’s license suspension resulting from a chemical test refusal.
+You have 30 days from receiving your notice of driver’s license suspension to file an appeal.
+The license suspension appeal hearing will occur in the Court of Common Pleas of the county where the arrest stop occurred.
+The hearing judge will require PennDot to prove by a preponderance of the evidence the following:

-- The driver was placed under arrest and the police had “reasonable grounds” to believe the driver was operating or in actual physical control of a vehicle while under the influence of alcohol or a controlled substance;
+- The police put the driver under arrest and had “reasonable grounds” to believe the driver was operating or in actual physical control of a vehicle while under the influence of alcohol or a controlled substance;

-- The driver was asked to submit to chemical testing;
+- The police asked the driver to submit to chemical testing;

 - The driver refused to submit to chemical testing; and

-- The driver was specifically warned that a refusal would result in the suspension of his or her operating privileges.
+- The police explicitly warned the driver that a refusal would result in the suspension of their operating privileges.

-Burden of Proof in a Chemical Test Refusal Hearing
+What is the Burden of Proof in a Refusal Hearing?

-The driver’s license suspension appeal will be granted if the PennDot fails to meet its initial burden of proof at the appeal hearing.
-Once PennDot has met its initial burden of proof, the burden of proof shifts to the driver to prove that his or her refusal was not “knowing or conscious” or that he or she was physically unable to take the test.
+The court will grant the driver’s license suspension appeal if PennDot fails to meet its initial burden of proof at the appeal hearing.
+Once PennDot has established its initial burden of proof, the burden of proof shifts to the driver to prove that their refusal was not “knowing or conscious” or that they were physically unable to take the test.

-I will thoroughly investigate the facts and circumstances of your case to determine any available defenses to challenge the chemical test refusal license suspension in court.
-I will often retain a private investigator to subpoena police dash-cam and body-cam video to establish our defense.
+I will thoroughly investigate the facts and circumstances of your case to determine any available defenses to challenge the refusal license suspension in court.
+I often retain a private investigator to subpoena police dash-cam and body-cam video to establish our defense.

-I have frequently presented medical evidence at the driver’s license suspension appeal hearing to establish that the driver suffered from certain medical conditions that prevented him or her from taking the blood or breath test.
+I have frequently presented medical evidence at the driver’s license suspension appeal hearing to establish that the driver suffered from certain medical conditions that prevented them from taking the blood or breath test.
 Common examples include:

 - Hemophiliacs and those with a blood clotting disorder